-Our DRINX app is in development and we believe the beta version will be ready by the middle of the third quarter of fiscal year 2021.
+Our DRINX project is in early stage of development, and we believe the beta version will be ready by the second quarter of fiscal year 2023.
 DRINX app allows anyone to purchase a virtual drink ticket anywhere and at any time for friends and colleagues.
 We anticipate the sources of revenue will come from advertising and sponsorships from alcohol companies promoting products on the app, user fee of \$0.99 to send each drink and discounts provided by the bars and restaurants for purchases made by the app.